September 6, 2019

 To claim exemption from angel tax in India, a startup needs to file an application with the Department of Industrial Policy & Promotion (DIPP) along with the required documents.
 DIPP then forwards the application and documents to the Central Board of Direct Taxes (CBDT).
 CBDT then has to decide upon the application and accept or reject it within 45 days.
 Before applying to claim exemption from angel tax, startup founders must talk to experienced startup consultants in India to know more about their eligibility and applicability of the tax.

 SeekWiser has a wide network of domain-expert startup mentors and advisors in India, who can advise, guide and help startups on their liability to pay angel tax on any funds raised from angel investors.
-Call SeekWiser's consultants at +91-7827886239 or send us an email at email@example.com.
+Call SeekWiser's at +91-8010880066 or send us an email at [email protected] to get .

 Read our comprehensive yet simple online resources and guides on startups, technology, finances and entrepreneurship.